 What is a Consolidated Accounts Receivable Report?

-Consolidated Accounts Receivable (AR) reports are considered month end consolidation tools and are often used by accountants to get a summarized picture of receivables from the company’s customers.
-Some of the key functionality in this type of report is that it shows the consolidated accounts receivable (AR) amounts by customer on the first tab and AR by subsidiary the following tabs.
-Each, row on the report can be expanded to see individual receivables transactions by customer.
-You find an example of this type of report below.
+Consolidated Accounts Receivable (AR) reports are considered month-end consolidation tools and are often used by accountants to get a summarized picture of receivables from the company’s customers.
+Key functionality in this type of report shows the consolidated accounts receivable (AR) amounts by customer on the first tab, and AR by subsidiary in the following tabs.
+Each row in the report can be expanded to see individual receivables transactions by customer.
+You will find an example of this type of report below.

 Purpose of Consolidated Accounts Receivable Reports

 Companies and organizations use Consolidated Accounts Receivable Reports to easily review the total outstanding amount they have with each customer.
-When used as part of good business practices in a Finance & Accounting Department, a company can improve its liquidity as well as reduce the chances that a customer becomes high risk or never pays what they owe.
+When used as part of good business practices in a Finance & Accounting Department, a company can improve its liquidity, as well as, mitigating customers flagged as “high risk” level or unpaying.

 Consolidated Accounts Receivable Report Example